DOT Out of Service Violations List: A Driver’s Guide

 Suspended License

 Driving with a suspended license?
 Come on, friend.
 You're better than that.
 It's a direct route to an OOS violation (and a heap of other legal problems).
 If you find yourself in this jam, reach out to us.
-Know about International Fuel Tax Agreement sticker.
+Know about the International Fuel Tax Agreement sticker.
 We can help guide you on how to gain back and maintain authority with the FMCSA and DOT.

 Hazmat Violations